oobecomau/desktop.gov.au/docs/security/system-security-plan.md

 - Threat analytics
 - Secure score

-#### Residual controls to be addressed by the Agency
+#### Residual controls to be addressed by the organisation

-- The Agency must develop and implement an Intrusion Detection and Prevention Policy, which can leverage the security controls implemented by the CloudSystem and meets requirements outlined in the Annex.
+- The organisation must develop and implement an Intrusion Detection and Prevention Policy, which can leverage the security controls implemented by the CloudSystem and meets requirements outlined in the Annex.

 ### Managing cyber security incidents

 #### Applicability to CloudSystem

-Not applicable to the CloudSystem as the management of cyber security incidents is the responsibility of the Agency.
+Not applicable to the CloudSystem as the management of cyber security incidents is the responsibility of the organisation.

 #### CloudSystem compliance approach

-The CloudSystem implements technical controls and processes to assist the Agency with managing cyber security incidents related to the system.
+The CloudSystem implements technical controls and processes to assist the organisation with managing cyber security incidents related to the system.

 #### Security controls provided by the CloudSystem

 - The CloudSystem utilises the Microsoft 365 Defender portal to assist in the management of cyber security incidents.
 Specific capabilities include the Incident queue and Action center views.

-#### Residual controls to be addressed by the Agency
+#### Residual controls to be addressed by the organisation

-- The Agency should establish a cyber security incident register, cyber security incident communication and response strategy and associated procedures that meet requirements outlined in the Annex.
+- The organisation should establish a cyber security incident register, cyber security incident communication and response strategy and associated procedures that meet requirements outlined in the Annex.

 ### Reporting cyber security incidents

 #### Applicability to CloudSystem

-Not applicable to the CloudSystem as the reporting of cyber security incidents is the responsibility of the Agency.
+Not applicable to the CloudSystem as the reporting of cyber security incidents is the responsibility of the organisation.

 #### CloudSystem compliance approach

-The reporting requirements for cyber security incidents are an Agency responsibility.
+The reporting requirements for cyber security incidents are an organisation responsibility.

 #### Security controls provided by the CloudSystem

 Not applicable.

-#### Residual controls to be addressed by the Agency
+#### Residual controls to be addressed by the organisation

-- The Agency should establish a process and standard operating procedures for reporting cyber security incidents that meet requirements outlined in the Annex.
+- The organisation should establish a process and standard operating procedures for reporting cyber security incidents that meet requirements outlined in the Annex.

 ## Outsourcing